Skip to main content

 Engine light worries?
 Not me.

-Published on July 22, 2015 in Maintenance by Kevin Buchaly | 1 minute read
+Last updated on August 21, 2024 in Driver Safety by Kevin Buchaly | 1 minute read

-Every now and then your vehicle does try to tell you that something seriously bad is about to happen.
+Every now and then your vehicle does try to tell you that something seriously bad is about to happen

 A number of years ago I had a very unfortunate incident while driving.
 I was driving along and for no apparent reason the malfunction indicator lamp (MIL), also known as the check engine light, came on.
 At the time, I was on my way to work so I did not have time to worry about it.
 Before I could make it in, my transmission was toast.
 My car was out of action for a few days and there was an $1800 repair bill I would rather have avoided.
 Granted, most of the time your car won’t fail you as quickly nor will it be so expensive to repair.
 Every now and then your vehicle does try to tell you that something seriously bad is about to happen, and getting stuck without a car unexpectedly can be a major inconvenience.